oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 # OCWebAction

-OCWebAction is a simple way to package the NSURLSession and handler the data(json、xml and so on ) to the entity class
+OCWebAction is a simple way to package the NSURLSession and handler the data(json、xml and so on) to the entity class

 #Manager
-User the Manager `OCWebActionManager` ,the funcion include:
+User the Manager `OCWebActionManager`,the funcion include:
-1. Get the Action(implement OCWebActionProtocol) with Synchronous or Asynchronous.
+>1.
+Get the Action(implement OCWebActionProtocol) with Synchronous or Asynchronous.
-2. Enable the logging(NSLog) when running
+>2.
+Enable the logging(NSLog) when running

 #Implement Entity Class
 The entity class is which you get the data from Http Server and transfer to.Use the OCTransferableProtocol in your entity class.